jrdelmar/cbis/Installation.md

  create mode 100644 static/README.txt
 (base) (cbis) cbis@cbis-VirtualBox:~/app/cbis$
 ```
+If there are conflicts when updating the local directory from the repository, delete the offending files from the local machine and re-run `git pull` command.
 ## Run the Flask Web Application
 Run the flask application: `python3 app.py ` from `home/cbis/app/cbis`
 ```